uchicago-library/attachment-converter/doc/releasing.md

 - `attc_0.2.10-4~resolute_amd64.deb`
 - `attachment-converter_0.2.10.orig.tar.gz`

-(With whatever the correct version and revision numbers are, of course.)
+(With whatever the correct version and revision numbers are.)

 ### The aftermath